 Greek Yogurt Parfaits

-Yogurt parfaits are tasty breakfast idea but aren’t always the most nutritionally sound.
+Yogurt parfaits are a tasty breakfast idea but aren’t always the most nutritionally sound.
 Firstly, a shocking amount of sugar can be in a yogurt parfait, between the natural sugar in fruit and the sugar in store-bought sweetened yogurt.
 A better idea is to swap out your normal yogurt for Greek yogurt.

 Approximately one cup of plain, nonfat Greek yogurt has roughly 25 grams of protein.
-One cup of a nonfat, plain regular yogurt only has 14 grams of protein.
+One cup of nonfat, plain regular yogurt only has 14 grams of protein.
 Start off your parfait with a nonfat (or low fat) unsweetened Greek yogurt and then add some healthier fruits.

 Berries are a classic choice and will add sweetness.
 If the yogurt still isn’t quite sweet enough, consider adding a little honey or Stevia to the yogurt before the fruit.
 Finish with some chia seeds or granola, depending on what your diet allows.